-Effective April 1, 2013 the Company entered into an Amended and Restated Employment Agreement with Dr. Michael J. Hartnett pursuant to which Dr. Hartnett continues to be employed as President, Chief Executive Officer and Chairman of the Board (the "Hartnett Employment Agreement").
-The Hartnett Employment Agreement provided a two year initial term with automatic annual renewals thereafter and is substantially similar to Dr. Hartnett's previous Employment Agreement with the Company, dated April 4, 2010 (filed as Exhibit 10.1 to Current Report on Form 8-K dated April 26, 2010), except that the Hartnett Employment Agreement no longer provides guaranteed minimum annual increase in Dr. Hartnett's base salary and Dr. Hartnett is solely eligible for a formulaic annual performance bonus based on achievement of performance goals, with no eligibility for any discretionary annual performance bonus, as set forth above under "Annual Incentive Compensation Plan".
+Effective April 1, 2013 the Company entered into an Amended and Restated Employment Agreement with Dr. Michael J. Hartnett pursuant to which Dr. Hartnett continued to be employed as President, Chief Executive Officer and Chairman of the Board (the "2013 Hartnett Employment Agreement").
+The 2013 Hartnett Employment Agreement provided a two year initial term with automatic annual renewals thereafter and was substantially similar to Dr. Hartnett's previous Employment Agreement with the Company, dated April 4, 2010 (filed as Exhibit 10.1 to Current Report on Form 8-K dated April 26, 2010), except that the 2013 Hartnett Employment Agreement no longer provided for a guaranteed minimum annual increase in Dr. Hartnett's base salary and Dr. Hartnett was solely eligible for a formulaic annual performance bonus based on achievement of performance goals, with no eligibility for any discretionary annual performance bonus, as set forth above under "Annual Incentive Compensation Plan".
+Effective April 2, 2017, the Company entered into an Amended and Restated Employment Agreement with Dr. Michael J. Hartnett pursuant to which Dr. Hartnett continues to be employed as President, Chief Executive Officer and Chairman of the Board (the "2017 Hartnett Employment Agreement").
+The 2017 Hartnett Employment Agreement provides a three year initial term with automatic annual renewals thereafter and is substantially similar to Dr. Hartnett Employment Agreement with the exception that Dr. Hartnett's base salary was reduced by 20% to a new base salary of \$775,020 which results in a corresponding 20% reduction in Dr. Hartnett's formula based annual incentive bonus.

-A copy of the Hartnett Employment Agreement is filed as Exhibit 10.1 to Current Report on Form 8-K dated July 2, 2013.
-No other executive officers have employment agreements and are employed "at will".
+A copy of the 2013 Hartnett Employment Agreement is filed as Exhibit 10.1 to Current Report on Form 8-K dated July 2, 2013.